The mestiza muse

 My hair experiencing flash drying.

-It could be a shocking experience where your wet hair, all of a sudden turns into brittle, rough, hard, and rigid hair, which then becomes difficult to manage and style.
+If youโ€™ve ever experienced this, it feels like most of the moisture has been drawn out of your hair.
+It could be a shocking experience when your wet hair suddenly turns into brittle, rough, hard, and rigid hair, which then becomes difficult to manage and style.

 Is it Good or Bad?